-Imagine the image of an ellipse arrives at your retina, and for simplicity that somehow you know the width = 1.
-Your visual system measures the height of the ellipse in the image (x=1/2) and using this single number must estimate two object properties: 1) the aspect ratio of the actual disk causing the elliptical image, (i.e. the physical dimension of the disk orthogonal to the width); 2) the angle of inclination (slant) away from the vertical.
+Imagine the image of an ellipse arrives at your retina, and that you already know the width = 1.
+Your visual system measures the height of the ellipse in the image (e.g. x=1/2) and using this single number must estimate two object properties that differ in their relative costs in accuracy: 1) the aspect ratio of the actual disk causing the elliptical image, (i.e. the physical dimension of the disk orthogonal to the width); 2) the angle of inclination (slant) away from the vertical.